 The Bachelor of Science degree in Criminal Justice provides a broad background in studies related to law enforcement and criminal justice systems and practices.
-The program consists of a forty-five (45) semester hour Core.
-Students then select from two options: Option 1 as an eighteen (18) semester hours in general criminal justice; or Option 2 as an eighteen (18) semester hour concentration in investigative forensics.
+The program consists of a forty-five (45) semester hour core.
+Students then select from two concentrations: Option 1 that requires eighteen (18) semester hours in general criminal justice; or Option 2 that requires eighteen (18) semester hours in investigative forensics.